adafruit/Wippersnapper_Components/README.md

 Welcome!
 This repository contains JSON definition files and images that allow components and sensors to be used with WipperSnapper, Adafruit IO's no-code IoT service.

-**Note: We aren't ready for user submissions yet as we're still finalizing the format and tools.**

 [Click here to submit suggestions or requests for new Adafruit.io WipperSnapper components >>>](https://github.com/adafruit/WipperSnapper_Components/issues/new/choose)

 ## How Will It Work?